bbkane/grabbit/README.md

 # Grabbit

-Grab subreddit images!!
-Very useful for getting nice wallpapers automatically - grabbit automatically skips images tagged NSFW.
-Designed to be easy to install/uninstall and [MIT licensed](./LICENSE).
+A small single-binary CLI to grab images from Reddit - I've been surprised how much I enjoy seeing beautiful wallpapers when I lock/unlock my computer. grabbit automatically skips images tagged NSFW, designed to be easy to install/uninstall and is [MIT licensed](./LICENSE).

 ## @bbkane's Setup